ACM-Research/vr-viewport-analysis/README.md

 ![](https://raw.githubusercontent.com/ACM-Research/vr-viewport-analysis/master/CorrelationProof/overlays/demo.gif)

 In this video, each red circle represents a radius around a salient feature.
-The orange dots are user viewport centers that are included in at least one circle, and the green dots are those that are not contained in any certain.
+The orange dots are user viewport centers that are included in at least one circle, and the green dots are those that are not contained in any circle.
 The graph on the bottom shows the correlation ratio for one specific frame.

 ![](https://raw.githubusercontent.com/ACM-Research/vr-viewport-analysis/master/CorrelationProof/pictures/correlation_vs_radius.PNG)